Best Wifi Router for Long Range in 2022

 This router has the same sleek, low-profile design as the majority of Asus’ other routers in its class, but it has a smaller footprint than the company’s gargantuan gaming routers, so you won’t have any trouble fitting it into your home network.
 Never let its diminutive size fool you; it is equipped with four powerful beamforming antennas that will provide enough range to cover a living area of up to 5,000 square feet, as well as up to 6Gbps Wi-Fi 6 speeds across the 2.4GHz and 5GHz bands, and full compatibility with your more common 802.11ac Wi-Fi 5 devices, such as your laptop or tablet computer.

 With a wide collection of eight Gigabit Ethernet ports located around the rear, you won’t have to worry about installing an additional hub or switch if you have a large number of wired devices connected to your network.
-This router, like most of Asus’ other premium routers, includes AiProtection network security built right in at no additional cost, as well as AiMesh 2.0, which allows you to combine it with other Asus routers to get even stronger coverage around your home, and a slew of other advanced networking features, including a built-in VPN server, traffic monitoring, and adaptive QoS.
+This long range wifi router, like most of Asus’ other premium routers, includes AiProtection network security built right in at no additional cost, as well as AiMesh 2.0, which allows you to combine it with other Asus routers to get even stronger coverage around your home, and a slew of other advanced networking features, including a built-in VPN server, traffic monitoring, and adaptive QoS.

 2. Netgear Orbi RBK50